aidatapros/analyticsprojectstartup/README.md

 ## Analytics Project Startup

-It is expected that as a Power BI Data Analyst you will be wearing the hat of a Business Analyst in the idea creation and project startup phase of an analytics project.
+The creation of a Power BI report is mashup of data to meet the requirements of a business use case.

+An idea creation or concept on a page is thought usually through multiple workshops with the custodians of the business case (the people that will be using the Power BI report).
+It can be beneficial at this early stage to stage maintaining a list of high level requirements in MOSCOW format (Must have, Should have, Could hve, Won't have) to start forming a written down view of the purpose of doing this work.
+A Power BI Data Analyst may sometimes wear the hat of a Business Analyst in the early stages of creating a Power BI report if there is not one assigned to the project.

 When we know our data requirements, our work begins in the Data Preparation stage as the key component of effort to get right before we move onto creating a concise and flexible Data Model.
 Power Query Editor is where you will spend time shaping the data into the right structure.
 Then in the Power BI Desktop Model editor is where you define the model - Relationships between the tables, Storage mode for Tables and Calculations.
 This all needs to be right before we create visuals.